Webinar Recording – Indices for Dermal Exposure of Metals and the Role of Surface Wipes

 Carmen is also a sessional tutor at the University of Wollongong for the Work Health & Safety Program, an active volunteer for the Australian Institute of Occupational Hygienists (AIOH), a mother of two and enjoys encouraging aspiring scientists to pursue a career in Occupational Hygiene, the science behind worker health protection.
 In 2019 she was awarded the AIOH Drager Safety Pacific Young Hygienist Award.

 The presentation discusses the wide use of solvents in the workplace and often used in large quantities; used for dry-cleaning, in paints and varnishes, pharmaceuticals, degreasers, adhesives, glues, printing inks, pesticides, cosmetics, and household cleaning products.
+This presentation will discuss the exposure, absorption, metabolism, and toxic effects of solvents.

 This talk will be wide ranging from the immediate resource impacts of nuclear submarines to the longer term philosophical impacts of nuclear accidents such as Chernobyl and Fukushima.
 The talk will provide an international and national perspective on workplace and environmental radiation management and the potential opportunities for AIOH members in this space.